Developmental Genetics PhD Training Program

 Invertebrate Developmental Genetics

 C. elegans is a free-living, nonpathogenic nematode that normally inhabits the soil.
 Although primitive, this organism exhibits fundamental biological processes common to humans, thereby providing researchers with an invaluable model of study.
 The cell lineage of C. elegans is largely invariant, and the transparency of the worm reveals each nucleus in the body when viewed under a microscope at high power, allowing the entire lineage to be traced.
 Genetic manipulations, both forward and reverse, are well developed.
 Of note, C. elegans was the first multicellular organism to have a fully sequenced genome.

 Drosophila is commonly known as the fruit fly.
 It has been used as a model system in biology since 1909.
 Its tremendous history provides an extensive database of genes and mutants that has now been extended by the complete genome sequence.
 Powerful forward genetics coupled with the ability to make transgenic flies through transposable elements provide a model system that has facilitated our understanding of everything from body patterning to organ development to behavior.

-Ciona intestinalis is an ascidian, a marine invertebrate chordate that belongs to the Tunicate phylum, the closest living relatives to the vertebrates.
+Ciona intestinalis is an ascidian, a marine invertebrate chordate that belongs to the Tunicate phylum, the closest living relative to the vertebrates.
 The genome has been sequenced, facilitating molecular studies.